Peerapatth/Peerapatth/README.md

 ## 🚀 About Me

 - 🎓 Studying Computer Engineering at KMUTT.
-- 💻 Passionate about Frontend development and UX/UI design.
+- 💻 Passionate about software development and UX/UI design.
 - 🌱 Currently learning and exploring new technologies

 ### Connect with Me